littlemountainman/littlemountainman.github.io/_posts/2025-05-07-smithwaterman.md

 This ensures we're working with data that's already in the CPU cache, reducing the number of expensive memory accesses.
 By aligning our processing to cache line boundaries, we minimize cache misses and make better use of the CPU's memory hierarchy.

 3. **Parallel Processing with Modern C++**
-The implementation uses C++23's `std::jthread` for parallel processing:
+The implementation uses C++ `std::jthread` for parallel processing:

 ```cpp
 std::vector<std::jthread> threads;